High-speed file security is available in a secure environment protected from most network access.

 The processing cycle begins.

-The result is a uniquely encrypted file that can only be decrypted using the same server.
+The result is a quantum-secure encrypted file that can only be decrypted using the same server.

 It may be possible, though often unfeasible, to stop file theft by attackers gaining access to computers, mobile devices, networks, servers, and cloud storage, flawed operating systems and software applications, insecure backups, and back doors in hardware and software.